malavikasamak/website/index.md

 <h1> Malavika Samak </h1>
 I am a Postdoctoral Associate at [CSAIL, MIT] working with [Prof. Martin Rinard].
 I received my PhD from [IISc, Bangalore] and was supported by a [Google India PhD fellowship].
-My research interests are in program analysis and software engineering.
+My research interests are in programming languages and software engineering.
 More specifically:
 <li> static and dynamic program analysis </li>
 <li> software testing and reliability </li>
 <li> code search and replacement </li>